aa2510759/My-Portfolio/README.md

 ## Melody Player

-## I created a melody player with an LCD UI that was written in C. I implemented embedded programming principles such as a state machine to handle continuious user input.
+### I developed a melody player with an LCD UI that was written in C. I implemented embedded programming principles such as a state machine to handle continuious user input.

 # Skills